Triangle

 Florence Boot Hall puts its best foot forward

 Many of the hall's 200 rooms have undergone extensive transformations, with prospective students now able to choose from a range of options.
-Elsewhere, many of the communal areas have also had a glow up - for those of you who lived in the hall in the distant past, they may look almost unrecognisable.
+Elsewhere, many of the communal areas have also had a glow up - for those of you who lived in the hall in the past, they may look almost unrecognisable!

-Take a look behind the scenes of the new and improved halls with us, meet the university's 'Residential Experience' team and find out what Florence Boot's own great granddaughter thinks of the improvements!
+Take a look behind the scenes of the new and improved halls with us, meet the university's 'Residential Experience' team and find out what Florence Boot's own great granddaughter thinks of the improvements.

 Constructed in 1928 with later extensions in the 1950s and 1970s, the hall had not been refurbished since the early part of this century.